spatialstatisticsupna/Dowry_JRSSA_article/README.md

 ## Fitted models with sex ratio, murders, and burglaries
-We fitted Model (2) with sex ratio (x1), murders (x5), and burglaries (x6) covariables.
+We fitted Model (2), see Vicente et al. (2019), with sex ratio (x1), murders (x5), and burglaries (x6) covariables.
 Model selection criteria (DIC, WAIC, and LS) for the complete set of models are displayed in Table S.2.

-- [Table S.2.]: Model selection criteria for different models that include covariates x1 (sex ratio), x5 (murders), and x6 (burglaries).
+- *Table S.2.*: Model selection criteria for different models that include covariates x1 (sex ratio), x5 (murders), and x6 (burglaries).
 Posterior deviance, effective number of parameters, DIC, WAIC, and logarithmic score (LS)

 |delta	| xi   | gamma | Mean Post D |  pD     | DIC      | WAIC     |  LS   |
 |:---	| :--- | :---  |  		---: | ---:    | ---:     | ---:     | ---:  |